my529 sponsors 12th annual Make Your Mark scholarship contest

 Contact: Bryn Ramjoue’, Marketing Director, 801.321.7161, firstname.lastname@example.org

-Students create original designs, vie for $1,000 college savings scholarships
+Students design original artwork, compete for $1,000 college savings scholarships

 Eight Utah students in kindergarten through grade 12 will each receive a $1,000 college savings scholarship for their winning bookmark designs.
 In addition to the scholarship account, each winner may see their artwork professionally reproduced.

-Gov. Gary Herbert has designated September as College Savings Month for the state of Utah, in conjunction with the national observation. my529 sponsors Make Your Mark each year to celebrate the occasion.
+Utah Gov. Spencer J. Cox designated September as College Savings Month for the state of Utah, in conjunction with the national .
+Each year, my529 sponsors Make Your Mark in celebration.

-Utah students are eligible to enter if they are enrolled in a Utah school or are home-schooled.
-Their parents are not required to own a my529 account.
+Students are eligible to enter if they are enrolled in a Utah school or are home-schooled in Utah.
+Parents or guardians are not required to own a my529 account.
+There is no purchase necessary to enter.

 my529, Utah’s official nonprofit 529 educational savings plan, is highly rated by Morningstar Inc.